w3c/wai-tutorials/source/forms/grouping.html.erb.md

 ### Related fields
 {:.ex.inap}

-This example shows form fields to enter shipping and invoice addresses.
+This example shows form fields to enter shipping and billing addresses.
 As the labels in both groups have the same text, the `fieldset` element also helps to distinguish the form fields by their groups.
 In case the `<legend>` is not read by screen readers (see note below), labels for the first form control in each group should include the group’s name.
 This name can be hidden visually.

 {::nomarkdown}
 <%= sample_start %>